 A new study has examined the risk of premature death in patients having been diagnosed with both depression and coronary artery disease.

 Coronary artery disease (CAD) is the most widespread form of heart disease.
-And recently, more and more studies have been pointing to the effect of psychological distress or depression on the risk of mortality among patients with CAD.
+And recently, more and more studies have been pointing to the effect of psychological distress or

 Now, a team of researchers at Intermountain Medical Center Heart Institute in Salt Lake City, UT, have conducted a large-scale study to investigate the link between being diagnosed with CAD and afterward receiving a diagnosis of depression.